David-OConnor/calculator/README.rst

 Only compatible with Python versions greater than 3.3. 'python' and 'pip' must be exposed to your system path. ('python3' and 'pip3' if using Linux.)

+To by default, functions like sin, cos etc, and constants like pi and i will be tied to numerical (ie numpy) funcs and constants.
+To switch, run 'from sym import *'; they will then by tied to Sympy.
+To revert, run 'from num import *'.

 Installation instructions for Windows:
 --------------------------------------